Antonia Eiriz: Legacy and recognition

 In 2001 Antonia's work was displayed in the National Museum of art in Cuba and can still be seen to this day.
-Eiriz received a National Culture Award in 1981, and in 1983 received the Alejandro Carpenter Medal.
+Eiriz received a National Culture Award in 1981, and in 1983 received the Alejo Carpentier Medal.
 In 1989 the Cuban government awarded her the Félix Varela Order; in 1994 she was the recipient of a Guggenheim Fellowship.

 Eiriz's mentorships during her period of imposed retirement gave her a new level of influence over the younger generation of Cuban artists.
 A notable protégé of Eiriz from this period was Cuban Neoexpressionist Adriano Nicot who in interviews has described Eiriz as a major influence and "the greatest teacher of Cuban Expressionism."

 Her paintings are prominently featured in the features of filmmaker Miguel Coyula.

 Her work is included in the permanent collection of Museo Nacional de Bellas Artes in Havana and NSU Art Museum in Fort Lauderdale.